 A Chinese investor is paying $29.1 million for The Village Dandenong shopping centre, in Melbourne’s south east.

-The result reflects a low 5.19 per cent yield.
+The result reflects a low 5.19 per cent initial yield (it is six per cent vacant).

 Dandenong, a major activity centre, is also one of Melbourne’s biggest industrial hubs.